Kurokesu/SCE2-GRBL/README.md

 If you do not wish to build the firmware from source, you can use the pre-built release files.

 1. Download the latest firmware release from the [releases](https://github.com/Kurokesu/SCE2-GRBL/releases) page.
+2. Tell the device to enter USB bootloader via `CTRL+D` command from a terminal when application is running.
-2. Use `dfu-util` to flash the downloaded `.dfu` file to your device.
+3. Use `dfu-util` to flash the downloaded `.dfu` file to your device.

 ```bash
 dfu-util -D path/to/downloaded/sce2-grbl.dfu -R